 Our research and development efforts focus on the enhancement of our existing products and the development of new products to meet our customers' digital marketing intelligence needs across a broad range of industries and applications.
 Because of the rapidly growing and evolving use of the Internet and other digital media for commerce, content, advertising and communications, these efforts are critical to satisfying our customers' demand for relevant digital marketing intelligence.
-As of December 31, 2007, we had approximately 100 full-time employees (or full-time equivalents) working on research and development activities (excluding employees on our technology team cited under "Technology and Infrastructure" above).
+As of December 31, 2008, we had approximately 127 full-time employees (or full-time equivalents) working on research and development activities (excluding employees on our technology team cited under "Technology and Infrastructure" above).
 In addition, we involve management and operations personnel in our research and development efforts.
-In 2006 and 2005 we spent \$9.0 million and \$7.4 million, respectively, on research and development.
-During 2007, we spent \$11.4 million on research and development.
+In 2008, 2007 and 2006 we spent \$14.8 million, \$11.4 million and \$9.0 million, respectively, on research and development.